GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-overview/index.md

 After you get permission, your website needs to initiate the process of subscribing the user to push notifications.
-This is done through JavaScript, using the the [Push API][1].
+This is done through JavaScript, using the [Push API][1].
 You'll need to provide a public authentication key during the subscription process, which you'll learn more about later.
 After you kick off the subscription process, the browser makes a network request to a web service known as a push service, which you'll also learn more about later.